titoasty/zmooth/README.md

 # Zmooth

-Zmooth is a library to smoothly interpolate values.\
+Zmooth is a library to smoothly interpolate values over time.\
-You simply set a destination value, and it will automatically interpolate to it.\
+You simply set a destination value, and it will automatically interpolate to it over time.\
 The interpolation formula is the following:
 ```
 currentValue = previousValue + (destinationValue - previousValue) * delta * speed